 Your length of stay in Malaysia depends on how many cycles of chemotherapy or radiation therapy is required for your specific case.
 Your doctor will determine how often you will receive the treatment.
 If you undergo minor surgery, electrodesiccation, or cryotherapy, you may need to stay in Malaysia for 5 to 7 days following the surgery.

 The recovery period can be different from one person to another.
 Some people are able to keep working and perform some light activities, others may need to rest.
-It is recommended to gradually get back to your normal activities after the treatment has finished, but you should talk to your doctor regarding your recovery timeline.
+It is recommended to gradually get back to your normal activities after the treatment has finished 2-3 weeks, but you should talk to your doctor regarding your recovery timeline.

 After your treatment, it is important for you to have a healthy diet that includes as many whole foods as possible.
 Your surgeon will give you instructions regarding your diet, exercise, and restrictions.
 You may need to have regular follow-up checkups to make sure the cancer cells have not returned, but this can be done with your local doctor at home.